blueprint-freespeech/gosling/source/pages/content/honk-rpc-spec.md

     [[required]] int32_t honk_rpc;
     // an array of BSON documents, each document containing a message section
-    // multiple sections can therefore be sent in a single message [[required]] document sections[];
+    // multiple sections can therefore be sent in a single message
+    // a HonkRPC message must have at least one section to be valid or else it is an error [[required]] document sections[];
 }
 ```